yipanglin/PHBS_TQFML/Project/README.md

 Data are from basketball-reference.com and Kaggle dataset "NBA Players stats since 1950", with stats for all players since 1950.

 B. Data Choosing
-  Data from 1980-1981 season to 2016-2017 season, because nowadays voting system was established at 1980-1981 season.
+  1. Data from 1980-1981 season to 2016-2017 season, because nowadays voting system was established at 1980-1981 season.
+  2. Use the highest five vote-points candidates vs. other players to classify data.

 # Features:

 @Seasons_Stats.csv